 Editor’s note: Whether there is a need for discovery before communication will be based on an SA2 decision.

-Editor’s note: More details on the credentials for establishing DAA connections are FFS.
+NOTE 1: This solution assumes that the credentials used to protect the DAA traffic are defined outside of 3GPP specification.
+Hence the Key_Est_Info IE described in clause 5.3.3.1.3.2 of TS 33.536 [6] is used to transport the needed authentication signalling to establish PC5 keys.
+This IE enables authentication over PC5 using credentials and methods specified outside 3GPP.

 Editor’s note: Details on authorisation for C2 pairing are FFS.

 Figure 6.3.2-1: Message flow for the establishment of unicast security